 Merrimack Campus Additions & Enhancements

-As part of our Agenda for the Future and as Merrimack’s exciting momentum continues, the College will be investing in several major campus renovations and building projects to enhance our student experience, provide innovative academic spaces and experiences and to support campus culture as we grow.
+As part of our Agenda for the Future and as Merrimack’s exciting momentum continues, the College is investing in several major campus renovations and building projects to enhance our student experience, provide innovative academic spaces and experiences and to support campus culture as we grow.

-An important landmark and one of the most recognized buildings on campus, the Church will undergo extensive renovations and upgrades.
-The renovated church and student union will serve as the College’s proper gateway and community center.
-Reflecting the Augustinian ideals of faith, scholarship and community, it will be a place where the Merrimack community can gather to nourish its soul — spiritually, intellectually, culturally, artistically and socially.
+An important landmark and one of the most recognized buildings on campus, the Church underwent extensive renovations and upgrades, officially reopening in fall 2022.
+The renovated church and new student union serve as the College’s proper gateway and community center.
+Reflecting the Augustinian ideals of faith, scholarship and community, it is a place where the Merrimack community gathers to nourish its soul — spiritually, intellectually, culturally, artistically and socially.

 Renovating the Palmisano Hall Science Lab